Today's Bible Reading: James 2

 18 But someone will say, "You have faith; I have deeds."
 Show me your faith without deeds, and I will show you my faith by my deeds.
 19 You believe that there is one God.
 Good!
 Even the demons believe that-and shudder.

 20 You foolish person, do you want evidence that faith without deeds is useless?
 21 Was not our father Abraham considered righteous for what he did when he offered his son Isaac on the altar?
 22 You see that his faith and his actions were working together, and his faith was made complete by what he did.
 23 And the scripture was fulfilled that says, "Abraham believed God, and it was credited to him as righteousness," and he was called God's friend.
 24 You see that a person is considered righteous by what they do and not by faith alone.
 (James 2:14-24 NIV)

 Reflecting and Thinking

 Some days we wonder if we really have faith.
-At times when trials and difficulties come, our faith appears so weak that we wonder if it exists.
+Sometimes when trials and difficulties come, our faith appears so weak that we wonder if it exists.
 James says that faith has certain results.
 These results help us see and measure our faith.
 James uses the phrase "rich in faith" (2:6).

 Holding the faith of Christ correctly avoids favoritism.
 Faith is the foundation of love for neighbor.
-In today's text, faith is coupled always with action.
+In today's reading, faith is coupled always with action.
 Real faith is active.
 Inactive "belief" hardly qualifies as biblical faith (2:19).
 Faith is more than mere belief.
 To believe in the existence of God is not faith.
 Faith acts on what it believes.
 In today's chapter, Abraham is James's example of active faith.
 Faith and action combine to complete or perfect faith.